LISNR/LNRSimpleNotifications/README.md

 1. Add __LNRSimpleNotifications__ to your Podfile.
 2. Add the AudioToolbox framework to your project.
 3. Add __import LNRSimpleNotifications__ in the classes you want to trigger or style your in-app notifications.
-4. (Optional) Style your notifications in the class managing your notificaton's initializer.
+4. (Optional) Style your notifications in the class managing your notification's initializer.
 5. There is no step Five.

 If your project is in Objective-C: